RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/docker-quickstart.md

 ### Using redis-cli Inside Docker {#connect-inside-docker}

-Every installation of Redis Enterprise includes [`redis-cli`]({{<relref "/rs/references/cli-utilities/redis-cli">}}) command-line tool to interact with your Redis database.
-You could leverage this for connecting to your database from within the same docker network.
+Every installation of Redis Enterprise includes [`redis-cli`]({{<relref "/rs/references/cli-utilities/redis-cli">}}) a command-line tool to interact with your Redis database.
+You can leverage this for connecting to your database from within the same docker network.

 Use [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) to start an interactive `redis-cli` session in the running Redis Enterprise Software container connecting to the specific host and port for your database: